• Skip to main content

 Open IPV4 Properties

-4. On IPv4 properties screen, select Use the following IP Address option > Enter Default Gateway (DHCP Server Address), Subnet Mask Address, Static in IP Address and click on OK.
+4. On IPv4 properties screen, select Use the following IP Address option > Enter Default Gateway (Router IP Address), Subnet Mask Address (As obtained in step 1), type Static IP Address and click on OK.

 Change IPV4 Address on Windows PC